 Share of Voice

-The social media KPIs are the best way of measuring your campaign’s potential.
+Social media KPIs are the best way of measuring your campaign’s potential.
 But, the metrics do not mean much.
 It is no good to have a vast following if people linked to your business or company did not buy anything.
 Alternatively, social media engagement will be the best KPIs you may measure.
-It normally looks at a number of likes, shares, or comments that your updates produce that give you insight into your “social” area of the media.
+It normally looks at the number of likes, shares, or comments that your updates produce that give you insight into your “social” area of the media.

 With clicks, it becomes very simple to measure the different types of engagement.
 Anybody keen to click at the link of your blog or website is possible to convert.
 It means that you are cultivating qualified leads, in place of the basic traffic.
 The link clicks will account for 92% of the user interaction only on Twitter.